jopasserat/zk_playground/zokrates/README.md

 # note that this last stage runs on the host, not in docker
 ./bin/deploy.sh output/hello_world/verifier.sol
 cd zokrates+web3js
+# here you can update the content of the .env file to accommodate your own network
 npm run dev
 ```